Malaysian Medical Insurance for Internationals and Expats

 In short, foreigners can not apply to the local government insurance scheme.
 As there is no public health insurance program per se, there is nothing for expats to apply for.
-Expats can use public health facilities but they won’t be eligible for the same subsidized rates that local citizens pay.
+Expats may use public health facilities but they won’t be eligible for the same subsidized rates that local citizens pay.

 Applying for Global Health Insurance in Malaysia

-The Cigna Global Medical plan in Malaysia offers a flexible plan design allowing clients to pick and choose various modules to ensure they have the coverage they need but are not paying for benefits they don’t.
+The Cigna Global Medical plan in Malaysia offers a flexible insurance plan design allowing clients to pick and choose various modules to ensure they have the medical coverage they need but are not paying for benefits they don’t.

 The Best Medical Insurance Plan for US Citizens in Malaysia

 The GeoBlue Xplorer plan is a US-based available to US citizens plan that offers premium benefits and a high-quality international network of doctors and hospitals.

 A third option, and one of the best medical care options in Malaysia, would be Aetna International which offers excellent benefits complemented by high-quality service.